daominah/age_of_empires_ror_hd/README.md

 ### Civilization bonuses

 The result here comes from real tests and compares with the game document.

 #### 1. Assyrian

+* Villager move speed +0.2: starting at 1.3 instead of 1.1 (so +18% but stated +30%).
 * Archers attack speed +36% (stated +40%).
-* Villager move speed +0.2: start with 1.3 instead of 1.1 (so +18% but stated +30%).

 #### 2. Babylonian

+* Priest rejuvenation +0.75: starting at 2.75 instead of 2 (stated +50%),
-* Priest cooldown reduce to 36s instead of 50s, with Fanaticism from 29s to 24s (stated 50%).
+  so cooldown reduced to 36s instead of 50s, with Fanaticism, it is 24s instead of 29s.
 * Stone mining +38% gathering rate and +3 capacity (stated 30%).
 * Tower, Wall x2 HP.

 #### 3. Carthaginian

 * Elephant and Academy units +25% HP (750 instead of 600).
-* Light Transport move speed +20%, Heavy Transport +50% (stated 30%).
+* Light Transport move speed +25%, Heavy Transport +43% (stated 30%).
   Carthaginian Heavy Transport speed is 2.5, as fast as Heavy Horse Archer.
 * Fire Galley +6 attack (24+12 instead of 24+6).